 You need TurboTax Premium or Deluxe (Online).
 Free Edition does not support Form 8949 or Schedule D.

-turbotax.intuit.com and open or continue your 2025 return.We use the Sales Section Totals method โ one summary line per group from your Form 8949 summary sheet.
+turbotax.intuit.com and open or continue your 2025 return.We use the Sales Section Totals method β one summary line per group from your Form 8949 summary sheet.
 This is IRS-approved.
-The full transaction detail is mailed separately (see Part H).
+The full transaction detail is mailed separately (see Part J).

-• Groups labeled with an exchange name (Coinbase, Kraken, PayPal, Crypto.com, etc.): select Yes.
+• Groups labeled with an exchange name (Coinbase, Robinhood, Crypto.com, Kraken, etc.): select Yes.

 Your Form 8949 summary sheet identifies each group clearly.